Minor Blues Chords for Guitar [12 Chord Studies]

-Here are the rootless chords for the turnaround D minor blues chord progression.
+Here are the rootless chords for the turnaround progression.

-Again, barre each chord that you can, such as the second Dm7 shape in bar 2.
+Again, barre every chord that you can, such as the second Dm7 shape in bar 2.

-Here, use your index finger to barre, which will free up your other three fingers to add extensions when needed.
+Here, use your index finger to barre, which frees up your other three fingers to add extensions.

-Lastly, notice that the Fmaj7 and Em7b5 shpaes are the same, just two frets apart, and the Em7b5 and A7alt chords are only one note apart.
+Lastly, notice that the Fmaj7 and Em7b5 shapes are the same, just two frets apart, and the Em7b5 and A7alt chords are only one note apart.

-This type of movement is one of the benefits of playing rootless chords.
+This movement is one of the benefits of rootless chords.

 Once you have them down, connect Fmaj7 and Em7b5 by adding is a passing chord that uses the same shape on the 9th fret.

-This’ll bring a bit of tension to your chords, and get you a bit of that Joe Pass sound over a minor blues turnaround.
+This brings tension to your chords, and gets a Joe Pass sound over a minor blues turnaround.

 Click to hear minor blues chords 6